Mathematical Analysis of Subwavelength Resonance in Elastic Metascreen: Conclusion

 \section{Conclusion}

 In this paper we studied the criterion of subwavelength resonance of one-dimensional elastic metascreen in two-dimensional space.
 Using the quasi-periodic Green's functions of Lam\'{e} system and corresponding layer potential operators calculated in Section \ref{sec3}, we proved that the subwavelength resonance will emerge when the inclusion shear modulus $\widetilde{\mu}$ tends to infinity, and the quotient of background shear modulus $\mu$ and inclusion density $\widetilde{\rho}$ goes to zero, simultaneously.
 This corresponds to the high contrast scenario $\widetilde{\mu}/\mu\rightarrow \infty$ discussed in other references.
 We further proved that no subwavelength resonance will appear when the background shear modulus $\mu$ tends to infinity, no matter how the other parameters change.
 This corresponds to the high contrast scenario $\widetilde{\mu}/\mu\rightarrow 0$.
 The reason that why we only discussed the high contrast between $\widetilde{\mu}$ and $\mu$ is, that as far as we are concerned, the literatures on devising elastic metascreen and metamaterial all required high contrast in shear modulus plus some additional requirements.
 It is worth mentioning that with exactly the same methods, we could discuss whether or not the subwavelength resonance exists in the $(\lambda, \widetilde{\lambda})$ high contrast pair or the $(\rho, \widetilde{\rho})$ high contrast pair, and calculate the subwavelength resonance frequency in case it exists.
+The quasi-periodic Green's function and occurrence condition of subwavelength resonance for the one-dimensional and two-dimensional elastic metascreen in three-dimensional space could be achieved following this paper without much difficulty.

 \bmhead{Acknowledgements}